-Many women with early-stage cancers can choose between breast-conserving surgery (BCS) and mastectomy.
+Many women with early-stage cancers can choose between having breast-conserving surgery (BCS) and mastectomy.
 The main advantage of BCS is that a woman keeps most of her breast.
-But in most cases she will also need radiation.
-Women who have mastectomy for early stage cancers are less likely to need radiation.
+But most often, she will also need radiation.
+Women who have mastectomy for early-stage cancers are less likely to need radiation.

-For some women, mastectomy may clearly be a better option, because of the type of breast cancer, the large size of the tumor, previous treatment history, or certain other factors.
+For some women, mastectomy may be a better option or the only option, because of the type of breast cancer, the large size of the tumor, previous treatment with radiation, or certain other factors.

-To find out if the breast cancer has spread to axillary (underarm) lymph nodes, one or more of these lymph nodes will be removed and looked at under the microscope.
-This is an important part of figuring out the stage (extent) of the cancer.
-Lymph nodes can be removed either as part of the surgery to remove the breast cancer or as a separate operation.
+To find out if the breast cancer has spread to underarm (axillary) lymph nodes, one or more of these lymph nodes will be removed and looked at in the lab.
+This is important to figuring out the stage (how big and where it has spread) of the cancer.
+Lymph nodes may be removed either as part of the surgery to remove the breast cancer or as a separate operation.

 The two main types of surgery to remove lymph nodes are:

-To learn more about these procedures and when they might be done, see Lymph node surgery for breast cancer.
+To learn more about these procedures, see Lymph Node Surgery for Breast Cancer.

-There are several types of reconstructive surgery, although your options may depend on your medical situation and personal preferences.
-You may have a choice between having breast reconstruction at the same time as the mastectomy (immediate reconstruction) or at a later time (delayed reconstruction).
+There are several types of reconstructive surgery, but your options depend on your medical situation and personal preferences.
+You may have a choice between having breast reconstruction at the same time as the breast cancer surgery (immediate reconstruction) or at a later time (delayed reconstruction).

-If you are thinking about having reconstructive surgery, it’s a good idea to discuss it with your breast surgeon and a plastic surgeon before your mastectomy.
+If you are thinking about having reconstructive surgery, it’s a good idea to discuss it with your breast surgeon and a plastic surgeon before your mastectomy or BCS.
 This gives the surgical team time to plan out the treatment options that might be best for you, even if you wait and have the reconstructive surgery later.

-To learn about different breast reconstruction options, see our section on breast reconstruction.
+To learn about different breast reconstruction options, see Breast Reconstruction Surgery.

 Although surgery is very unlikely to cure breast cancer that has spread to other parts of the body, it can still be helpful in some situations, either as a way to slow the spread of the cancer, or to help prevent or relieve symptoms from it.
 For example, surgery might be used:

-If your doctor recommends surgery for advanced breast cancer, it’s important that you understand its goal—whether it’s to try to cure the cancer or to prevent or treat symptoms.
+If your doctor recommends surgery for advanced breast cancer, it’s important that you understand if it’s to try to cure the cancer or to prevent or treat symptoms.

-Morrow M, Burstein HJ, Harris JR. Chapter 79: Malignant Tumors of the Breast.
-In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
+Jagsi R, King TA, Lehman C, Morrow M, Harris JR, Burstein HJ.
+Chapter 79: Malignant Tumors of the Breast.
+In: DeVita VT, Lawrence TS, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
-10th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.
+11th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.